Sukanya807/Pewlett_Hackard_Challenge/README.md

 ![](images/retirement_titles.png)

-- The unique_titles.csv table is a list of all the current employees of Pewlwtt-Hackard born between 1952 and 1955 with their most recent titles.
+- The unique_titles.csv table is a list of all the current employees of Pewlett-Hackard born between 1952 and 1955 with their most recent titles using the DISTINCT ON function.

 ![](images/unique_titles.png)